Swindon Town: Club Profile

 Bar 71 is located by the away turnstiles and is regarded as a watering hole for away supporters.
 Meanwhile, if you are travelling to Swindon by train, you will find The Queen’s Tap, almost immediately opposite the exit of the station.

-It seems most convenient to use the M4 in getting to Swindon, which first requires passage along the A1(M) and M25.
-Once on the westbound M4, sit back and enjoy the views of Slough and Reading for there is not much to report until you reach Junction 15 in the heart of Wiltshire.
+The M4 is most convenient for getting to Swindon.
+But it first requires passage along the A1(M) and M25.
+Once on the westbound M4, sit back and enjoy the views of Slough and Reading; there is not much to report until you reach Junction 15 in the heart of Wiltshire.

 At Junction 15, take the A4259 Queens Drive towards Swindon town centre.
-Continue straight across one roundabout, before taking the first exit at the next; the A4312 towards Swindon and signposted "Football Traffic".
+Continue across one roundabout, before taking the first exit at the next one.
+This’ll be the A4312 towards Swindon and signposted “Football Traffic”.
 The ground is on the corner of the Magic Roundabout.

 Services to: LONDON PADDINGTON

-Exit the station and head more or less straight across Station Road and up Wellington Street.
-Turn left into Manchester Road and continue in a straight line for 0.4 miles.
-Upon reaching a roundabout, turn right onto County Road with the cricket ground and the ground visible ahead.
+Exit the station and head more or less straight across Station Road.
+Walk up Wellington Street and turn left into Manchester Road; continuing in a straight line for 0.4 miles.
+Upon reaching a roundabout, turn right for County Road with the cricket ground and the ground visible ahead.